gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For example, using a `String` provides an `ExternalModuleDependency`.
 Using a `FileCollection` provides a `FileCollectionDependency`.
-This allows Java and Kotlin to properly configure all types of dependencies and improves Groovy IDE support.
+This allows Java and Kotlin to properly configure all types of dependencies and improves IDE support for Groovy DSL.

 In addition, Kotlin DSL now supports using named arguments for external modules: